Degree type(s): Master's

 Occupational therapy makes it possible for people to achieve independence and to enjoy life to its fullest.
 The Occupational Therapy Master of Science program at the University of Mary prepares students to be competent, caring, ethical, compassionate occupational therapy practitioners who are able to meet the diverse occupational needs of individuals, groups, and communities.
 Graduates of the master’s program in occupational therapy will have the skills and training necessary to practice in a variety of professional roles and settings.

 Upon successful completion of your master’s degree in occupational therapy, you will be eligible to take the certification examination for the occupational therapist, administered by the National Board for Certification in Occupational Therapy (NBCOT).
-The MS degree in Occupational Therapy is offered at the University of Mary’s main campus in Bismarck, North Dakota.
+The MS degree in Occupational Therapy is offered at the University of Mary’s main campus in Bismarck, ND, along with our Billings, MT and Fargo, ND campus locations.

 Occupational Therapy Master’s Program Highlights